longjie/ros_cython_example/README.md

 great framework to couple python and C very easily.

 ROS nodes written in python are sometimes suffered from performance problem, and cython can be a solution.

-This package show an example how to use cython in ROS package.
+This package is simplified and self-contained, so I think it is easy to re-use for your onw ROS package.

 ## Quick start